Galejoja/HQ-plant-genome/README.md

 ### **Contig / Chromosome ratio (CC)**

+A detailed description of the contig/chromosome ratio (CC) is provided in [Wang and Wang (2023)](https://doi.org/10.1016/j.tig.2022.10.005).
 This metric considers contigs rather than scaffolds.
 If scaffolds contain stretches of Ns, they should be split to estimate the true number of contigs.

 ```bash
 #Count contigs by splitting sequences at Ns using seqtk